SaltaIT/eyp-barman/README.md

 ### What barman affects

 * Installs barman
-* Installs rsync (only if it's no already defined)
+* Installs rsync (only if it's not already defined)
 * Configures backups via barman /etc/barman.d (by default)

 ### Setup Requirements